 After a couple of weeks, Vincent faces the same issue when he tries to access the folder that he was able to open before.
 In BMC Digital Workplace, he opens the resolved request and clicks Request again.
 To provide the IT person with more information, Vincent makes a screenshot of the message that appears when trying to access the folder.
 He attaches this screenshot to the existing request.
 Soon, the issue is resolved and the reason for this recurring problem is removed.

 HR assistance with family benefits

 Vincent and his wife are about to have a baby.
 Vincent wants to update his family benefits.
-He opens his BMC Digital Workplace application on his tablet and enters "baby" in the Superbox.
+He opens BMC Digital Workplace on his tablet and enters "baby" in the Superbox.
 He finds an HR knowledge article that informs him of the benefits his company offers.
 He also finds an HR solution to update family benefits.
 Vincent answers a few questions.
 One of the questions includes an e-form, which is an electronic version of the benefits form.
-Vincent no longer needs to fill out a paper form, because that information is captured online and signed electronically.
+Vincent no longer needs to complete a paper form because that information is captured online and signed electronically.
 Vincent's case is sent to an HR agent.
 The agent completes the case, and Vincent gets a notification on his tablet.
 In his timeline, Vincent sees that his family benefits are now updated.

 In-person helpdesk for a visiting road warrior

 Newman, an employee of a large accounting company, typically works remotely.
 He travels frequently in his role and requires the use of a mobile hotspot device.
 The accounting company has recently switched carriers and assigned everyone new hotspot devices, but Newman cannot connect for more than a few minutes at a time.

 Rather than wait for a new device or go through another phone call with his IT team, Newman launches his BMC Digital Workplace application and schedules an in-person Help Desk appointment.
 He schedules the appointment for next Monday, when he will be visiting the corporate headquarters on other business.